 If you have a different calculator that you prefer (free ones are always preferred) feel free to share with us in the comments.

-You can check out several of Hess’ other (very informative videos we have published in the past on a range of photo/video related topics here.
+You can check out several of Hess’ other (usually very informative on different photo/video related topics) here.